 -3 mobile is what I currently have.
 I have not had any issues with signal and they're cheaper than o2.
 I pay £15 a month and get unlimited text to any network, 300 minutes of calls to any network and 500mb of data.

 If you are a frequent traveler then you probably might want to buy a roaming sim card or otherwise known as traveler sim.
 Often this sim cards give you free incoming calls and are pretty cheap.
 Today there are loads of providers that offer traveler sim card.
 Some airlines even sell them on board!
 I used several roaming sim cards over the years.
-The best one is by far from Tellink Roaming (http://tellinkroaming.com/) Good quality and pricing! about 6 years agoAnswered by Nelson Mbeku via Travellr.com
+The best one is by far from Tellink Roaming (http://tellinkroaming.com/) Good quality and pricing! over 7 years agoAnswered by Nelson Mbeku via Travellr.com

 I just got back from an extended trip to London and had good luck with a Three pay as you go SIM plan. £15 got you 3000 texts, 300 mins, and unlimited data.
 I used an iPhone 5 and although the data was 3G and not LTE, I was pleased by both the speed and the coverage.
 I had no issues anywhere in London or on side trips 30mins to an hour away.